jrehor/kcc/README.md

  1f*2                  /1f is the same as 1.0
 2f

- `i$42.99              /explicit cast float to int discards mantissa, aka floor 42
+ `i$42.99              /explicit cast float to int discards mantissa 42

  `i$42.0 42.99         /same is true for float vectors